MileHacker Logo

 Accommodation Alternatives

-• Opt for hostels, even if you choose a private room, as they usually have reduced rates than hotels.
+• Opt for hostels, even if you choose a private room, as they usually have reduced rates compared to hotels.

-• Hostels may include access to shared kitchens, allowing you to cook some of your own meals.
+• Hostels could include access to shared kitchens, permitting you to cook some of your own meals.

 • Consider vacation rentals (apartments) via platforms like Airbnb for longer stays.

-• Vacation rentals often provide more space and kitchen facilities, bringing down dining-out costs.
+• Vacation rentals often provide extra room and a kitchen, bringing down dining-out costs.

 Time-Saving Tips